JulianEberius/Subclim/README.markdown

 This plugin integrates Sublime Text 2 with Eclipse via Eclim http://eclim.org/.
 At the moment it adds Java completions, auto-import, goto-definition, goto-usages and compilation/validation (error highlighting).

 **New**: It is possible to get Scala validation and completions, but you will need to install the scala-ide branch of Eclim manually (clone their repo, checkout scala-ide and build with Ant as described there).

+**Also New**: Subclim will not automatically provide completions by default, but only on manual request (ctrl+alt+space).
+There is an option "subclim_auto_complete" to turn the old behaviour back on.
+As the Eclim completions are quite slow, I find it much more efficient to use ST2 native buffer-based completion 90% of the time, and manually trigger the Eclim-completions when I really need them.
+Your mileage may vary.

 Installation
 -----------